designing effective rooftop fall protection systems

 Designing Anchor Points Around Obstacles

 Next, we must create a design that works around these obstacles.
-The hazard zone is 6 ft from the edge, but since there’s equipment prevents us from going 6ft back we have put it closer to the edge.
+The hazard zone is 6 ft from the edge, but since there’s equipment that prevents us from going 6ft back, we have put it closer to the edge.

 I’ll substitute the wall anchor here for two roof anchors so they can be connected to the anchors we’ll have to place in the hazard zone.
-Before determining where in the hazard zone the anchors need to be placed, we need to check what anchors can be placed further than 6 feet to see where the optimal position is for the anchors aligned along the edge.
+Before determining where in the hazard zone the anchors need to be placed, we need to check which anchors can be placed further than 6 feet to identify the optimal position for the anchors aligned along the edge.

 Now, we adjust the anchor placements, the design is within the needed distancing, and all areas of the roof in this section are covered.